 According to this hypothetical overshoot scenario our so called “decision makers” now have an excuse (ethically unjustified) to keep BAU, procrastinate while they fill their pockets and then die of old age, and future “decision makers” will have to rely on the magic fairy (carbon capture) to reduce emissions 20 years down the road.

-Our society and scientists have such a narrow, myopic focus, that collapse is a guarantee.
+Many leaders and scientists have such a narrow, myopic focus, that collapse is a guarantee.

 An intelligent, hollistic, and wise society, would have an interdisciplinary panel on climate change that includes the general public (stakeholders also representing future generations) along with scientists, and academics from all areas: engineering, philosophy, biology, culture, arts, advertising, social sciences, geology, etc.